piratejon/mesh-model-toys/README.md

 Attribution
 ===========
-Licensed non-original code is reproduced and distributed here.
+Non-original code is reproduced in and distributed as part of this repository.
 See individual files for complete attribution information:
 * canvasclickcoords.js (http://stackoverflow.com/a/5932203)
 * guid.js (http://stackoverflow.com/a/2117523)

 License
 =======
-All original code is MIT licensed (see LICENSE in repository root)
+All original code in this repository is MIT licensed.
+See LICENSE in repository root.

 Codename
 ========